BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 ### Why does it look so boring?

-Finally, another problem that design presents throughout the entire web, is feeling of boredom and monotony.
+Finally, another problem that design presents throughout the entire web, is feeling of boredom.
 The principle of contrast allows us to explain why this happens:

 > ### Contrast
 >